Learn about 9 fermented foods you can add to your diet to improve your digestion and immunity.

 From pickled veggies to cultured dairy products, there are tons of different ways to get more fermented foods into your diet.
-Here are a few of the top fermented foods that you may want to consider adding to your next grocery list.
+Here are a few of the top-fermented foods that you may want to consider adding to your next grocery list.

 Sauerkraut is tasty fermented food with a long history of health benefits.
 Although it originated in ancient China over 2,000 years ago, sauerkraut has since become a popular side dish popping up all over the globe.

-In addition to supplying the same health benefits as other fermented foods, sauerkraut also provides a hearty dose of vitamin C, vitamin K, iron, and manganese (4).
-Plus, making sauerkraut is easy and can be done right from the comfort of your own kitchen.
+Fermented sauerkraut is traditionally made from raw cabbage and lactic acid bacteria.
+You can also add ingredients like caraway seeds, juniper berries, ginger, beets, dill, or fennel to add additional flavor.
+In addition to supplying the same health benefits as other fermented foods, sauerkraut also provides a hearty dose of vitamin C, vitamin K, iron, and manganese (5).

+You can make sauerkraut right from the comfort of your own kitchen.
 To make homemade sauerkraut, simply combine grated cabbage with salt, and your choice of other veggies like beets, carrots, and ginger.
 Pack into a sterilized jar and set at room temperature for 2-3 weeks to allow fermentation to occur.

 Aside from kefir milk, there are plenty of other options for enjoying this delicious, gut-friendly drink.
-Goat milk kefir, kefir cheese, and kefir yogurt, for example, are widely available as an alternative to traditional dairy products.
+Goat milk kefir, kefir cheese, and kefir yogurt, for example, are widely available as alternatives to traditional dairy products.
 Meanwhile, coconut milk kefir or water kefir are two popular alternatives for those following a dairy-free or plant-based diet.

-Tempeh is also incredibly versatile and makes a great addition to wraps, sandwiches, stir-fries, salads and more.
+Tempeh is also incredibly versatile and makes a great addition to wraps, sandwiches, stir-fries, salads, and more.

 Although it hasn’t reached peak popularity in the western world, natto beans rank as one of the top fermented foods in Asian countries like Japan.
-Like tempeh, natto is made from fermented soybeans and is a great source of several key nutrients, including protein, manganese, iron, and copper (12).
+Like tempeh, natto is made from fermented soybeans and is a great source of several key nutrients, including protein, manganese, iron, and copper (13).

 Keep in mind that the kosher dill pickles soaked in vinegar at most grocery stores don’t carry the same probiotic benefits as the fermented pickles soaked in brine.
 Try making your own at home or look for pickles without vinegar at your local health food store to maximize the potential health benefits.